Madeleine Jones Called to the Bar 2015

 - Administration applications and extensions.

 Madeleine often drafts statements of case and appears as sole counsel in contractual disputes in the County Court.
-She was also recently instructed as sole counsel in a High Court contractual dispute and has experience of freezing order applications.
+She has also appeared sole counsel in a High Court proceedings, and has a good knowledge of the procedural steps necessary to take a case to trial.

 Madeleine has been instructed in matters relating to fraud both as sole counsel and as junior counsel in insolvency proceedings (claims by office-holders against former directors) and in general commercial proceedings (misrepresentation).